The best offset smoker 2021 – BBQ Grill Academy goes hunting.

-- The Built-in temperature gauge will help monitor the cooking space temperature.
+- The built in thermometer gauge will help monitor the cooking space temperature.

-- Their top of the firebox is flat and intended to be used as a “keep food warm” or plate warming spot. – pretty cool feature.
+- The top of the firebox is flat and intended to be used as a “keep food warm” or plate warming spot. – pretty cool feature by Oklahoma Joe.

 - The wagon wheels help move this 200-pound grill around but are ready to ask for help; it is still 200 pounds.